Dan1k99/deep_learning_project/README.md

 # Optimizing Subspace Constraints: Comparative Matrix Decomposition Techniques for Continual Learning in ResNet-18

 ## 🎯 Project Goal
-This is a research project comparing different mathematical techniques (Standard SVD, QR Decomposition, Randomized SVD, and NMF) to solve "Catastrophic Forgetting" in Neural Networks.
+This is a research project comparing different mathematical techniques (Standard SVD, QR Decomposition, Randomized SVD, and Magnitude Pruning) to solve "Catastrophic Forgetting" in Neural Networks.
 It replicates and upgrades the methodology of the "Sculpting Subspaces" paper by replacing the core SVD engine with other decomposition methods.

 ## 🏗️ Architecture & File Structure